i200438/_DevOps_Learning-Contribution_Fall2024/README.md

 **4. Monitor and Verify:**
  - Add steps to validate the deployment, such as ensuring Pods are running and services are exposed.

 By automating these steps, you ensure a seamless, repeatable process for deploying applications, which is at the heart of DevOps practices.
-This workflow improves efficiency, security, and scalability, which are critical components of any successful DevOps pipeline.
+A sample code for automating the deployment of an Angular application is available in the "application" folder.